 Top dog of advertising in the frankie tribe, Claire dreams of scoffing icecream in the sunshine, and can't start her day without a steaming cup of coffee.
 Despite the polished exterior, she's actually one big goofball: she currently holds the frankie title for the most broken bones, and gets a helluva lot of satisfaction from a carefully crafted pun.
 Things that get her down include peeling onions and heavy metal.

-Hands down one of the sweetest of the frankie ladies, don't let Meredith's loveliness fool you: she has no qualms whipping out a zinger of a one-liner when you least expect it.
-Bringing the love to ad directory clients around Australia and overseas, she has a fondness for tacos and afogatos, but won't accept a cup of instant joe.
+Hands down one of the chillest of the frankie team, Ali has no qualms whipping out a zinger of a one-liner when you least expect it.
+The rest of the time she’s bringing the love to ad directory clients around Australia and overseas; sporting giant, impractical (but eye-pleasing) earrings; and scoffing down crunchy banh mis.
+You’ll find her shaking her fist at parallel parking spots, the kale craze and the unsatisfying ending of Gossip Girl.

 As GM, Gaye has her fingers in all sorts of frankie pies, and spends her days talking paper stock, print runs, budgets and other office-related stuff.
 Ways to describe her include: Chunky Move junkie, lover of fresh air and natural light, and aspiring collector of mid-century Australian furniture.
 Has an aversion to Styrofoam and plastic or paper food containers.